 I was lucky that, when I went through my own divorce, I was in the midst of completing my law degree and had access to resources that gave me a vague idea of what I needed to do to settle my matter.
 I mean, I was wrong, and an initial consult with a family lawyer led me down the right track (phew), but I was still in a better position than many.

 If you want a fun rhyme to remember them by – mediate, negotiate, litigate.
 Not really a fun rhyme at all, but if you are anything like me it will help you remember better.
 If you are heading in to see a family lawyer, coming in armed with some idea of what they are about to talk about will make it easier for both of you.
 I liken it to the first time I got in a cockpit and the instructor directed me to ‘set the rudder’ or… something.
-You could lock right rudder for take-off because the plane would pull to the right otherwise.
+You could lock the right rudder for take-off because the plane would pull to the right otherwise.
 I wish I’d known what that meant and didn’t have to look (and be) so dumbfounded.

 So, what I hope to do, here, is give you a brief but useful overview of the three common ways you are going to deal with your separation.
 (I say ‘common’ because there are other ways, but I will get to them later.)